oracle/truffleruby/doc/user/utf8-locale.md

-# Setting up a UTF-8 locale
+# Setting up a UTF-8 Locale

 You may need a UTF-8 locale to run some Ruby applications.
 For example we've found that Ruby Spec needs such a locale.